Child car seat laws in the UK

 There are a limited number of exceptions to the law, as we've mentioned in the table above:

-In taxis and minicabs (private hire vehicles)
+In licensed taxis and minicabs (private hire vehicles)

-If the licensed taxi or minicab has a fixed partition that separates the front and rear seats:

 - children under three can travel without a child’s car seat or seat belt, but only on a rear seat

-- children aged three or older can travel in a front or rear seat without a child’s car seat if they wear an adult seat belt
+- children aged three or older can travel in a rear seat without a child’s car seat if they wear an adult seat belt

 You must follow the normal rules for using a child car seat or booster seat if the vehicle doesn’t have a fixed partition.